 Back at the Plain of Jars is palpably riper.
 The sympathetically austere production (by Comm3 honcho Albert Garzon) adds a sinister edge to the odd instruments (wind chimes, squeeze toys, kiddie xylophones) all three members wield with exponentially increased dexterity.
 Not as twee as Pianosaurus, songs like “Snowdrift Over 4 Feet Tall” and the clever anti-Reagan jab “His Worst Movie Ever” verge on the sweet bad-seed menace of The Little Girl Who Lives Down the Lane.

 For some reason, inking to Minneapolis’ TwinTone label invested Agitpop with a yen for janglepop — after a fashion.
 Open Seasons grafts more florid playing onto their stolid Minutemen roots and ends up making you pine for what fIREHOSE could have been had the right third hand stirred the soup.
-Stick It, unfortunately, could be fROMOHIO outtakes; a monotonous landscape (most obviously the flat remake of Sunfish‘s “On the Hudson”) with precious few surprises, although “Crack in Her Heart” is a spry mod nugget.
+The smoothed-up Stick It, which echoes Soul Asylum and the Replacements in spots, could be fROMOHIO outtakes; a monotonous landscape (most obviously the flat remake of Sunfish‘s “On the Hudson”) with precious few surprises, although “Crack in Her Heart” is a spry mod nugget.

 The four-song Po-Town Tea Party contains a bracing cover of Gang of Four’s “Not Great Men” and a rather hazy take on Cream’s “Badge.”
 The Comm3 Sessions combines the first two LPs on a single CD, adding a pair of extra tracks.
 Agitpop broke up in late ’90, spawning a band called Cellophane.